tomatohammado/ga-wdi-project-2/README.md

 ```

 I had to do something similar to get the responsive navbar to work, but couldn't determine from the 1.0.0-alpha.3 source code what to use as `@params {Element} el`, and there were over 2200 instances of 'el' in the source so I had to drop it and go back to an earlier version.

-## Notes for Presentation video

-- this is kinda obvious, but what was interesting about my code?
-- what were the things I had to do to wrestle with materialize
-- file structure: separate controller, routes files
-- my...different way of seeding files (and why I prefer it)
-- in video credits, include:
-  - link to deployed site
-  - link to github repo
-  - vscode extensions?
-  - link to rebelscum.com
-  - link to custom font
-  - link to gists of terminal windows
-- possibly some sort of reference to my toggl timer metrics